Unveiling the Investment Potential of Arista Networks Inc (ANET)

 - 3. Growth rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high financial strength rank and an impressive growth rank, GuruFocus assigned Arista Networks Inc the GF Score of 97 out of 100, which signals the highest outperformance potential.
+With a high financial strength rank and profitability rank, and a slightly lower GF Value rank, GuruFocus assigned Arista Networks Inc the GF Score of 92 out of 100, which signals the highest outperformance potential.

 Understanding Arista Networks Inc's Business

-Arista Networks Inc, with a market cap of $55.85 billion, is a networking equipment provider that primarily sells Ethernet switches and software to data centers.
+Arista Networks Inc, with a market cap of $61.1 billion and sales of $5.26 billion, is a networking equipment provider that primarily sells Ethernet switches and software to data centers.
 Its marquee product is its extensible operating system, or EOS, that runs a single image across every single one of its devices.
 The firm operates as one reportable segment.
 It has steadily gained market share since its founding in 2004, with a focus on high-speed applications.
 Arista counts Microsoft and Meta Platforms as its largest customers and derives roughly three quarters of its sales from North America.
+The company's operating margin stands at 36.12%, indicating a healthy profitability.

 Financial Strength Breakdown